As this approach is quite difficult to understand just by reading,

 As the mapping would be too much for this manual we provided a full sample

 in the demo test suite

 In order to use the created dictionary at every start of your web application you should

-In case you created the Setup node via the Quickstart Wizard of QF-Test you will find
+In case you created the 'Setup' node via the Quickstart Wizard,

 possible to ignore certain components during recording.

-However, you should do it only after you mapped most of the business components.
+However, you should do this only after you mapped most of the business components.